Ready to create an LLC?

 - create an operating agreement

-But doing each of these seven steps correctly is the difference between having an LLC and having an expensive piece of paper.
+But doing each of these five steps correctly is the difference between having an LLC and having an expensive piece of paper.

 What do I mean?